So, you’ve found your next star employee and it’s time for the salary negotiation phase to begin.

-If you’re strapped for cash and can’t afford to pay your new hires a hefty salary, there are other options that could help bridge the financial gap.
+If you’re strapped for cash and can’t afford to pay your new hires a hefty salary, there are other options to consider including in your salary negotiation that could help bridge the financial gap.

 One way is to offer employer-sponsored benefits, such as health insurance and retirement savings accounts, where you cover a percent of the premiums and fees.
 Also, instead of requiring the standard 90 day benefits waiting period, perhaps you can lower it to 30 days.

 Does your company offer a cell phone plan or corporate discount?
 Do you offer a laptop or any sort of electronic equipment that can also potentially be used for personal use, too?